bpamos/bird-predictor/README.md

 # Bee Eater Web App:

-* Web App is currently not deployed, link will not work The Bee Eater app can be found https://bird-predictor.onrender.com
+* Web App is not currently deployed, the provided link will not work The Bee Eater app can be found https://bird-predictor.onrender.com

+* Web app image:
 ![](images/bee-eater-app-image.PNG)